 One of member of a long forgotten group had a guitarist that played a very unusual looking 12 string guitar.
 I had no clue what type of guitar this was until years later when I discovered it was made by The Danelecto Company of Neptune, New Jersey and was called The Bellzouki.

 This guitar was based on an idea from Vinnie Bell.
-Bell was an in demand studio player in that era.
+Bell was an in demand studio player in the 1960's.
 He had wonderful career and played with a myriad of artists and on literally hundreds of hit songs of all styles.
-He still makes a living as a guitar player and you can hear his guitar in The Family Guy theme.
+In fact he still makes a living as a guitar player and you can hear his guitar in The Family Guy theme.
 One of the more recognizable songs he did was the watery guitar work on the theme to Midnight Cowboy.
 Check out his website for some great stories.
 Be sure to click on Memories and Above and Beyond the work of a session guitarist.

 The earliest models came with 2 unison G strings to give it more of a Bazouki sound.
-Later these were adapted to only the 1st & 2nd strings in unison and the bottom four courses tuned in octaves.
+Later these were adapted so only the first and second strings were tuned in unison, while the bottom four courses were tuned in octaves.